andrewpayne68/btcbf/README.md

 # Btcbf  [![CodeFactor](https://www.codefactor.io/repository/github/vlnahp/btcbf/badge/main)](https://www.codefactor.io/repository/github/vlnahp/btcbf/overview/main)
 Btcbf is a fast and efficient bitcoin private key brute force tool written in python.
-It works based on generating random or sequential private keys and their corresponding public address.
-Then checking the address through an online API or an offline database.
+It works by generating random or sequential private keys and their corresponding public address then checks this through the online bitcoin API or the offline TXT database.

-What makes Btcbf fast, is mainly the bit library.
-Thanks to its developer!

 ## **Quick Start**
 ```